-To recognise our most loyal donors, all those who make a regular gift to the Aularian Fund or support the Hall over a number of years will be invited to join the Aularian Societies and receive a pin badge and invitations to special events at College, by way of our thanks.
+To recognise our most loyal donors, all those who make a regular gift to the Aularian Fund or support the Hall over a number of years will be invited to join the Aularian Societies and receive an exclusive pin badge, by way of our thanks.

 The Aularian Societies are named after past Principals whose contributions established St Edmund Hall as we know it today.
 Throughout the Hall’s history, Aularian generosity has been the cornerstone of its development and we can trace a culture of philanthropy back to the 17th Century with Principal Tullie (1658-76) who invited all graduating students to make a gift of £5 towards the Hall (the equivalent of £570 today).
 Since then there have been many generous gifts to make the Hall the large and vibrant college that it is today.

 Find out more about the contribution of Principals Tullie, Penton and Moore below.

 Regular Giving Societies

 The Aularian Society

 Recognising regular donors giving at least £240 a year

 (£20 a month / USD $300)